 Site of the Comegys House: 1790 (K-171): The Comegys House was one of Millington's most significant historic resources.
 It was a two-part brick building with a Flemish bond front façade and a common bond on the sides and rear.
 The structure was two stories high and five bays long, with a gable roof and no dormers.
 Two chimneys enclosed it.
 The taller portion of the house, being more elegant, retained much of its original character, including 9/6 windows on the first floor and 6/6 windows on the second floor.
-Unfortunately, the house burned in 2002.
+The owner of the house at that time allowed the house to deteriorate.
+A fire in 2000 burned the kitchen annex but not the entirety of the house.
+Due to continued deterioration, the owner was compelled to demolish the house in 2001.

 Site of the Quaker Meeting House: 1787 (K-648): A lot on Cypress Street in Millington, then known as the Head of Chester, was one of four sites within Kent County where a Quaker Meeting House was erected.

 In 1840, the structure was removed due to dwindling membership and religious competition from other sects, such as Methodism.
-Today a modern metal commercial building constructed in the 1970s exists on the historical lot.
+The building remained until the spring of 1874 when the Cecil Meeting of the Society of Friends (the Quakers) commissioned Thomas Numbers, James Edwards, and Elijah Quimby to demolish the building, according to the minutes of the Cecil Meeting.
+The existence of the building in the 1850-1860s, when the property manager was a Quaker abolitionist, may indicate its association with the Underground Railroad.
+Research is ongoing in that regard.
+Today, a modern metal commercial building constructed in the 1970s exists on the historical lot.
 However, the Quaker Meeting House site is an essential archeological resource from the Town's early history.